-Attorney Andrew C. Skinner
+Attorney Andrew Skinner

 Other types of cases that are crucial to protecting the community are those involving debt collectors who do not follow the rules on how to deal with consumers.
 Likewise, Andrew pursues cases where companies have violated clear standards — such as building codes — in order to reduce their costs, while endangering their customers and the general public.
 An example is builders who do not properly install passive radon systems as required by building codes, even though these companies know that they are building houses in a high radon area.

-Andrew is married to Kathy Kuhler Skinner, who was elected in 2014 to be a member of the Jefferson County Board of Education.
-They have four children.
-Kathy is also a Board member of Discover Downtown Charles Town, an organization dedicated to improving economic opportunities and conditions in the historic downtown Charles Town.
-Andrew is a member of the American Association for Justice and the West Virginia Association for Justice.
-In addition to his job as a lawyer and community activist, Andrew serves as a youth soccer coach.
+Andrew is married to Kathy Skinner, who was elected in 2014 and re-elected in 2018 and 2022 to the Jefferson County Board of Education.
+Kathy is also a Board member of Charles Town Now, an organization dedicated to improving economic opportunities and conditions in the historic downtown of Charles Town.
+Additionally, she is a board member of both the Jefferson County Development Authority as well as the James Rumsey Technical Institute.